-Boundary Theme Representation Natural England Commentary ANON-PQ5Q-KR3Z-H SANG at Tongham - this area is a visual lead to the AONB as is the proposed addition to the north at Tongham (A1).
-Commentary Natural England has previously set out (page 13-14 above) why the SANG at Tongham does not qualify for designation as part of the Surrey Hills AONB.
-Whilst the land may function as a visual lead to the AONB, it is separated by areas of development and infrastructure.
-Exclusion of this land does not prevent it from acting as a gateway to the AONB.
-Conclusion No change.
-Include area between Wey Valley and Runfold Ridge south of the A31 You should consider the wildlife connectivity and the connectivity of landscape between this area and the Hogs [Hog's] Back.
+Boundary Theme Representation Natural England Commentary Include area between Wey Valley and Runfold Ridge south of the A31 ANON-VUXE-W5RY-Y You should consider the wildlife connectivity and the connectivity of landscape between this area and the Hogs [Hog's] Back.
 Currently, a 'notch' in the map northwards omits an area that includes Runfold Quarry and the surrounding countryside of Runfold.
 Whilst historically this area has included sand and mineral workings, the majority of these have been sensitively restored, and are being further worked on to enhance their landscape and biodiversity value.
 These areas should be included.
 The boundary assessment is out of date, filling of Runfold Quarry is now complete and forms an important agricultural landscape looking northwards from the North Downs Way.
 The assumption in the Farnham Neighbourhood Plan for recreational use only refers to one small part which is currently used by Barfield School.
 The planning permission for the remainder of the site is for agricultural restoration, including an emphasis on increasing biodiversity.
 These planning permissions reflect the latest situation.
-Also, the area eastwards includes Farnham Community Farm, and Runfold Ridge SANG, which is being restored to chalk Commentary The Natural Beauty Assessment Report records the issues affecting this area as part of EA1b on pages 35-37.
+Also, the area eastwards includes Farnham Community Farm, and Runfold Ridge SANG, which is being restored to chalk grassland.
+Again, these areas south of the A31 should be protected, and the A31 should form the northern boundary.'
+ANON-VUXE-W51N-K 'Much of this area is flood plain, it also contains ancient woodlands and hedgerows.
+It provides a green lung on the southern approach to the historic market town of Farnham.
+It is an area in which there is currently, and hopefully into the future, varied bird and wildlife.
+An extension of the AONB would help promote such biodiversity the value and extent of which is fast being lost - we humans are not the only inhabitants of this planet.
+Commentary The Natural Beauty Assessment Report records the issues affecting this area as part of EA1b on pages 35-37.
 It notes that 'the slopes on the northwest side of the Hog's Back retain an open character comprising large irregular arable fields.
 Their aspect is northwest across the A31 corridor and towards the town of Farnham.'
 It also notes a mixture of land uses including small woods and pastures, many of which have an equestrian use as well as development.
 It concludes 'overall, these influences give rise to a relatively fragmented landscape which is in a variable condition, with an urban fringe character.
 It also notes that the proximity to major transport routes has a marked influence on tranquillity.'
 Natural England notes that restoration of Hanson Quarry near Runfold Ridge is now complete and that only part of the site will be used for recreation with the rest used for agriculture.
 Natural England has reviewed the boundary in this area and the qualities of this landscape adjacent to, but beyond, the Wey Valley.
-Overall, Natural England remains of the view that this area does not qualify for
+Overall, Natural England remains of the view that this area does not qualify for designation as a nationally important landscape and that the extent of the proposed boundary extension is appropriate.
+Conclusion No change.